SpongePowered/SpongeDocs/source/index.rst

 -  :doc:`../bukkit-compatibility` - Documentation on starting and maintaining a server.
 -  `Issue Tracker <https://github.com/SpongePowered/SpongeAPI/issues?q=>`__ - The list of issues related to the Sponge API.
 -  :doc:`../changelog` - The list of changes between Sponge releases
--  :doc:`developers` - Documentation and information to develop applications to work with *Sponge*.
+-  :doc:`developers/developers` - Documentation and information to develop applications to work with *Sponge*.

 Links to external resources
 ---------------------------